wp-plugins/game-locations/trunk/readme.txt

 = I don't really like Google Maps.
 Can I use other mapping service? =

 Yes.
 The custom URL field is provided for that purpose.
 An entry in that field will override the location's address information.
 The user will simply be directed to the link in the custom URL field.
 For example, this field can be used to provide MapQuest maps, or to spruce up Google maps to show driving directions from a particular point and the route outline on the map.

+= I use names for locations that sometimes aren't recognized by Google.
+What should I do? =

+Use the custom URL field, then the title will display but won't be used in the Google address.

 == Screenshots ==